freme-project/freme-project.github.io/_pages/knowledge-base/security.md

 # Security aware programming

-This article should serve as guideline how to implement functionality with user restricted access, in particular how to set up database entities and its CRUD methods via an REST api.
+This article should serve as guideline how to implement functionality with user restricted access, in particular how to set up secured database entities and functionality to execute CRUD methods via a secured REST api.

 ## OwnedResource